timewave-computer/lightwave/docs/internal/REVIEW.md

 The codebase currently is fully functional for Tendermint and Helios, it's just a matter of improving the dependency resolution.

+### Allow users to specify hex values of trusted root
+Currently `checkpoints.rs` defines the bytes as [u8;32], from the next release tag on this will be the hex encoded string.

 ## Necessary Workarounds